wabbajack-tools/mod-lists/noise/readme.md

 By default, NOISE comes packed with premade LOD's.
 However, these LOD's are 2D and thus still have some pop in.
 If you would like to remove as much of this pop in as possible follow these instructions.
 Please note that doing this will cost you a significant chunk of performance (about 10 frames).
 This is not recommended if you're also using an ENB unless you have 8GB of VRAM.

-1. Deactivate the mods "NOISE - Texgen Output and NOISE - Dyndolod Output" in the left pane of MO2
+1. Deactivate the mod "NOISE - Dyndolod Output" in the left pane of MO2
 2. Open up your install folder and navigate to `tools\DynDOLOD\Edit Scripts\DynDOLOD\cache`
 3. If there are files other than becauseofreasons.txt delete them.
 Ensure that becauseofreasons.txt remains there.
 4. Go back one folder so you're in `tools\DynDOLOD\Edit Scripts\DynDOLOD`